Regional Introduction to Plasma Physics (RIPP)

 Absolutely!
 The program is an introduction to the many different fields of plasma physics.
 At the beginning of the project, the online course will cover the basics of plasma physics.

 Interns will have the option to be paid either by mailed checks or by direct deposit.
 The direct deposit set-up instructions will be emailed upon internship acceptance.
 Each participant will receive an email that will direct the participant to the necessary form.
-Direct deposit forms must be either physically mailed or dropped off at the UAH Accounts Payable office (The University of Alabama in Huntsville, Accounts Payable Dept – SKH 241, 301 Sparkman Drive Huntsville, AL 35899).
+Direct deposit forms must be emailed directly to the UAH Accounts Payable office (instructions will be given).

 Please note it can take up to three or more weeks for stipends to be processed through the university system.
 You must be prepared to pay any internship-related expenses you incur before you receive your first stipend payment.